analogdevicesinc/ai8x-training/README.md

 ### Model Comparison and Feature Attribution

-Both TensorBoard and [Manifold](#manifold) can be used for model comparison and feature attribution.
+TensorBoard can be used for model comparison and feature attribution.

 #### TensorBoard